-During FY2022, the activities carried out by the NC were as follows:
+During FY2023, the activities carried out by the NC were as follows:

-- Carried out an assessment and rating of the performance of the Board, Board Committees and individual Directors against the criteria as set out in the evaluation forms such as ability to critically challenge and ask the right questions, fit and properness, calibre and personality, contribution and performance, competency and capability, commitment to serve the Company, due diligence and integrity; - Assessed and evaluated the independence of all Independent Non-Executive Directors; - Reviewed and recommended the retention of Mr. Lee Boon Hong @ Lee Boon Keong and Encik Mohd Shafizan Bin Shahbudin as Independent Non-Executive Directors; and - Reviewed and recommended the re-election of Directors pursuant to the Company's Constitution.
+- Carried out an assessment and rating of the performance of the Board, Board Committees and individual Directors against the criteria as set out in the evaluation forms such as ability to critically challenge and ask the right questions, fit and properness, calibre and personality, contribution and performance, competency and capability, commitment to serve the Company, due diligence and integrity; - Assessed and evaluated the independence of all Independent Non-Executive Directors; - Reviewed and recommended the appointment of Mr. Lee Szed Kee and Ms. Amy Chan Chen Chen as new Independent Non-Executive Directors; and - Reviewed and recommended the re-election of Directors pursuant to the Company's Constitution.